dyconv/dyconv-server-zero/README.md

 VISION DETAIL
 =============

-When a user views a channel, they see a number of **conversations** with with varying levels of detail proportionate to their **salience ratings**, in separate partitions of the screen.
-One may fill half the screen, another may only show a few lines at a time, some might just be minimized to the point of being pixels that flash every time a comment gets posted indicating only than that there are more conversations going on.
-Dyconv tries to have a memory.
-It supports centralized logging*.
-Though active conversations may be represented almost entirely as the linear sequences we're familiar with on IRC already, if you're doing any amount of backlog reading, the conversations would be better represented and explored in a tree structure.
-Many subconversations were started as replies to some comment older than the most recent.
-For a moment they would be seen embedded, indented in the main conversation[the matter of which thread is the 'main' thread[displayed in line with what it is a reply to rather than indented] is subjective, it is whichever subthread you're focussed on, or has the most salience for you.].
-Anyway, as a result of this, there should be two interaction modes which can be switched between easily, **reading** and **engaging**.

-A dyconv channel has many conversations.
-A **conversation** iss a frontier of activity.
-The **salience** of each conversation iss a function of any of the following list of conversation aspects, in any combination, dynamically adjustable during usage.
+A dyconv channel has many **conversations**.
+A conversation iss a frontier of activity.
+Their **salience**, a determiner of which conversations a user is exposed to and how prominent they are in their feed, is a function of any of the following aspects, in any combination, dynamically adjustable during usage.

-In decreasing order of importance(
++ How active the conversation is.

-+ The amount of activity in the conversation.
++ Whether you have registered interest in the people involved in it.

-+ the people involved[and how much you care about each of them]

-+ whether the conversation is a direct offshoot of a conversation you were involved in, and how involved you were at the point of the reply[if you wrote the comment it's replying to, you WILL be notified.]
++ whether the conversation is a direct offshoot of a conversation you were involved in, and whether you were involved at the point of the reply[if you wrote the comment it's replying to, you *will* be notified.]

 + the keywords it contains.
 Or perhaps just #topic tags, which we can expect to be invoked when a user wants to draw the attention of people who might be interested in the conversation.